rubanp/politics-primer/notes/main-script.md

 has been a fiercel contested struggle with numerous revolutions, protests and violence.
 In 1893, New Zealand was the only country in the world with universal suffrage, while now 75 countries are considered to be democracies, with most having universal suffrage.
-Though a country may have elections to assign leaders, it's level of democracy, that is it's level of 'rule by the people' can differ greatly.
-For example fewer significant parties, suppression of opposing parties, low levels of participation and corruption of government officials all decrease the level of democracy of country.
+Though a country may technically be a democracy, that is it has elections to assign leaders, it's level of democracy, that is it's level of 'rule by the people' can differ greatly.
+For example, fewer significant parties, suppression of opposing parties, low levels of participation and corruption of government officials all decrease the level of democracy of country.
 The Economist Intelligence Groups [Democracy Index](https://en.wikipedia.org/wiki/Democracy_Index) is a way to objectively measure the level of democracy.

 It's important to note here that the names of parties and even of countries do not necessarily reflect on their political stance.
-For example the
+For example, North Korea's offician name is the 'Democratic People's Republic of Korea', while it ranks last in the above democracy index.

 `Maps of all these places`
 `Democracy Index`